-- 15. Double-click on the arc labeled C in Figure .
-The Time Computation Arc Attributes dialog will reappear. - 16.
-Change the equation type to "TR-55 Open channel eqn". - 17.
-Click on the "Manning's" line in the Variables text window.
+- 15. Double-click on the arc labeled C in Figure 10-1 - 16.
+Change the arc type to TR-55 Open channel eqn - 17.
+Click on the Manning's n line - 18.
+Enter a value of 0.017 in the Variable value edit window - 19.
+Select the hydraulic radius line in the Variables window

-- 18. Enter a value of "0.017" in the Variable value edit window. - 19.
-Select the "hydraulic radius" line in the Variables window. - 20.
-Select the Hydraulic Radius button to open up the WMS channel calculations window so that the hydraulic radius can be computed from estimates of the curb in the subdivision. - 21.
-A new Channel Calculations dialog will have appeared.
-Select the Launch Channel Calculator button to launch the Hydraulic Toolbox Channel Calculator. - 22.
-The Channel Analysis dialog should pop up.
-Change the Channel type to "Triangular". - 23.
-Enter a Side slope 1 (Z1) of "10". - 24.
-Enter a Side slope 2 (Z2) of "0.01". - 25.
-Enter a longitudinal slope of "0.010" ft/ft. - 26.
-Choose the Enter depth option. - 27.
-Enter a depth of "0.5" (an approximated depth since users do not know what the flow is at this point). - 28.
-Select the Calculate button. - 29.
-Select OK for all three dialogs.
+- 20. Select the Hydraulic Radius button to open up the WMS channel calculations window so that the hydraulic radius can be computed from estimates of the curb in the subdivision

+- 21. Select the Launch Channel Calculator button to launch the Hydraulic Toolbox Channel Calculator

+- 22. Change the Channel type to Triangular

+- 23. Enter a Side slope 1 (Z1) of 10

+- 24. Enter a Side slope 2 (Z2) of 0.01

+- 25. Enter a longitudinal slope of 0.010 ft/ft

+- 26. Choose the Enter depth option

+- 27. Enter a depth of 0.5 (an approximated depth since we do not know what the flow is at this point)

+- 28. Select the Calculate button

+- 29. Select OK for all three dialogs

-Users have now defined the necessary parameters for computing travel time using the TR-55 open channel flow (Manning's) equation.
-If users wish they can continue to experiment with the channel calculator to compute the hydraulic radius rather than entering the given values.
+You have now defined the necessary parameters for computing travel time using the TR-55 open channel flow (Manning's) equation.
+If you wish you can continue to experiment with the channel calculator to compute the hydraulic radius rather than entering the given values.

-Users now have defined equations and variable values for each flow path segment.
-Users can change these equations and variables, add new flow path segments, etc. in order to determine the best flow paths and most appropriate equations for each basin.
+You now have defined equations and variable values for each flow path segment.
+You can change these equations and variables, add new flow path segments, etc. in order to determine the best flow paths and most appropriate equations for each basin.
 In other words, the process is subjective and it may take a few iterations to get the best value.

-10 Computing Time of Concentration for a TR-55 Simulation
+11 Computing Time of Concentration for a TR-55 Simulation

-Before assigning time of concentrations to each basin users need to decide which model they want to use.
-For this exercise users will be running TR-55, but the same time computation tools users learn in this exercise could be used for any of the supported WMS models (such as in the TR-20 basin data dialog, the HEC-1 Unit Hydrograph method dialog, and the Rational Method dialog).
+Before assigning time of concentrations to each basin you need to decide which model you want to use.
+For this exercise you will be running TR-55, but the same time computation tools you learn in this exercise could be used for any of the supported WMS models (such as in the TR-20 basin data dialog, the HEC-1 Unit Hydrograph method dialog, and the Rational Method dialog).

-- 1. Select the Hydrologic Modeling module. - 2.
-Change the Model drop-down list to "TR-55". - 3.
-Select the Select Basin tool. - 4.
-Select the basin by clicking on it.
-Don't double-click. - 5.
-Select TR-55 / Run Simulation.
-A TR-55 dialog will open.
+- 1. Select the Hydrologic Modeling module ?

+- 2. Change the Model drop-down list to TR-55

+- 3. Select the Select Basin tool

+- 4. Select the basin

+- 5. Select TR-55 | Run Simulation